HMS Britannia (1820)

-HMS Britannia was a 120-gun first-rate built for the Royal Navy.
+HMS Britannia was a three-deck, 120-gun, first-rate built for the Royal Navy (RN).
 Completed in 1820 she was not commissioned until 1823 when she became a flagship at Plymouth.
 The ship remained there until 1829 when she became flagship of the Mediterranean Fleet.
 Britannia was often a flagship wherever she was assigned.
-She became a private ship in 1852 in the Mediterranean Fleet and participated in the Bombardment of Sevastopol during the Crimean War of 1854–1855.
+She became a private ship in 1852 in the Mediterranean Fleet and participated in the Bombardment of Sevastopol during the Crimean War of 1854–1855 with the Russian Empire.
 Britannia returned home the following year and was converted into a hospital ship.
-She became a cadet training ship in 1859 and was broken up ten years later.
+She became a training ship for naval cadets in 1859 and was broken up ten years later.

 Description

 The Caledonia class was an improved version of with additional freeboard to allow them to fight all their guns in heavy weather.
 Britannia measured 205 ft on the gundeck and 170 ft 9 in on the keel.
 She had a beam of 54 ft 7 in, a depth of hold of 23 ft 2 in, a deep draught of 18 ft 7 in and had a tonnage of 261615/94 tons burthen.
 The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty-two 32-pounder (56 cwt) guns on her lower gundeck, thirty-four 24-pounder 49 cwt guns on her middle gundeck and thirty-six 24-pounder Congreve guns on her upper gundeck.
 Her forecastle mounted a pair of 12-pounder guns and two 32-pounder carronades.
 On her quarterdeck she carried six 12-pounders and ten 32-pounder carronades.

 The ship was rearmed in 1840 with the 32-pounders on the lower gundeck replaced by thirty 56 cwt models and a pair of 60 cwt 68-pounder guns.
 The 24-pounders on the middle gundeck were exchanged for thirty-two 56 cwt 32-pounders and a pair of 60 cwt 68-pounders while the 24-pounders on the upper gun deck were replaced by 40 cwt 32-pounders.
 A dozen cwt 32-pounder carronades replaced all of the guns on the quarterdeck and forecastle received four 25 cwt 32-pounders.
 All the guns on the poop deck were removed.